 American Visa Application Requirements

-- After you have selected the visa type you need to apply for, you should start gathering the documents that are required for that visa.
-Usually the common required documents are as follows:
+After you have selected the visa type you need to apply for, you should start gathering the documents that are required for that US visa.
+The common required documents are as follows:

 - Confirmation page of the application form DS-160;